Twisted-X/Customer-Enrichment/README.md

 1. **Retailer Detection API** — FastAPI service that Celigo calls to determine whether a retailer website sells Twisted X products online.
-2. **Customer Enrichment Pipeline** — CLI that reads a NetSuite customer CSV, looks up each retailer on Google Places, pings their URLs, and writes back verified contact data and a `online_sales_status` value ready for NetSuite.
+2. **Customer Enrichment Pipeline** — CLI that reads a NetSuite customer CSV, Excel, or JSON file, looks up each retailer on Google Places, pings their URLs, and writes back verified contact data and an `online_sales_status` value ready for NetSuite.

 For full detail on every file, data flow, and design decision, see [`ARCHITECTURE.md`](ARCHITECTURE.md).